davelodwig/davelodwig.co.uk/pages/02.lifeblog/2014-04-20-on-adventure-and-silver-awards/item.md

 >
 > I'd like to leave you with one more thing taken from the book Peter Pan by JM Barrie.
 The scene is set in chapter 4 and the children have just arrived in never land and are flying with our hero Peter Pan.
 >
-> Would you like an adventure now, Peter said casually to John, or would you like to have your tea first?â€
+> Would you like an adventure now, Peter said casually to John, or would you like to have your tea first?"
 >
 > Ladies and gentlemen choose adventure, the tea can wait.
 >